 In the turbulent weeks before D-Day—the massive allied coastal invasion that heralded the beginning of the end of WWII—a Royal Air Force Stirling bomber was surprised by two attacking German Fokker Wolfe 190s and shot to fiery pieces.
 As the crippled bomber fell 11,000 feet into occupied France, four of the RAF flyers managed to scramble out of the plane into the screaming air and deploy their parachutes, landing safely, going into hiding, and eventually being spirited out of the area by the French Resistance.
 Tail-gunner Johnny Grantham went down with the plane, though; killed instantly in his turret by the initial fusillade of German bullets.

 Johnny Grantham’s story ended there.
 Mostly.
 Human life is a crazy filigreed map of possible paths and outcomes, a dense thicket of lines that spark at the intersections; a “tangled up necklace of pearls” as the great New Zealand songwriter Neil Finn has written.
-Johnny Grantham’s line ended that day over France, but imagine a faint second line arcing out from Johnny’s falling airplane to touch, some years later, a kid in West Sussex, England; at the time of Johnny’s early demise, his sister’s unborn child.
+Johnny Grantham’s line ended that day over France, but imagine a faint second line arcing out from Johnny’s falling airplane to touch, some years later, a kid in West Sussex, England; at the time of Johnny’s early demise the doomed airman's unborn nephew.

 In Which Happenstance Seals Holman’s Unexpected Fate